One year Aesculap Academy Pain Management Fellowship

 4. Candidates who have done course from Daradia will be given preferences.

-Schedule: One doctor will be taken in January and another in July
+Schedule: One doctr will be taken in January and another in July

 Nil for Indian participants.